ds-test-framework/ds-test-framework.github.io/index.md

 ## Getting Started

-**Imperium** runs as a central monitor between replicas.
-Replicas need to communicate to each other through **Imperium**.
-To use the tool,

-1. Change implementation codebase to communicate with **Imperium**
-2. Run replicas and **Imperium**

-There are different modes to run the tool.
+**Imperium** can be run in different modes:

 1. [_Unit testing_]({% link docs/unit_testing/index.md %})
 2. [_Exploration testing_]({% link docs/exploration_testing/index.md %})
 3. [_Visualization_]({% link docs/visualization.md %})

+In all the modes, **Imperium** acts as a central monitor that can control all the replicas.
+This requires the developer to change the implementation being tested.
+See [instrumentation]({% link docs/instrumentation.md %}) to understand the changes that are required.

 ---